ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 referred to as ``syc`` in the code snippets.

-This section focuses on the ``setup`` section of the API (``syc.setup``), which is concerned with defining the analysis in terms of the ?ref:data model.
+This section focuses on the ``setup`` section of the API (``syc.setup``), which is concerned with defining the analysis in terms of the :ref:`data model<ref_syc_datamodel>`.

-For the other main areas of the API, See ???Persistence??? for guidance on saving and resuming cases, and ???Solution for solution-related operations.
+For the other main areas of the API, See :ref:`ref_syc_persistence` for guidance on saving and resuming cases, and :ref:`ref_syc_solution` for solution-related operations.

 Participant case set-up